rohany/rohany.github.io/src/content/home.md

 I'm broadly interested in programming languages and computer systems.
 My recent research focuses on the intersection of these fields, in the topic of parallel computing.

-I was fortunate for the opportunity to be advised by [Umut Acar](http://www.umut-acar.org/) and to work with [Sam Westrick](http://www.cs.cmu.edu/~swestric/) at Carnegie Mellon on these topics.
+I also worked in this area at Carnegie Mellon, where I collaborated with [Sam Westrick](http://www.cs.cmu.edu/~swestric/) and was advised by [Umut Acar](http://www.umut-acar.org/).

 Some projects I've worked on include:
+* Compiling tensor algebra DSLs to supercomputers
 * Automatic mapping of computation and data onto heterogenous architectures
 * Memory management systems for parallel functional languages
 * Parallel algorithms for [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem)